Monday, October 28, 2024

 A Retro Prometheus

 Lisa Frankenstein (2024, directed by Zelda Williams).
 I'm sure the name came first.
 Surely screenwriter Diablo Cody thought of the play on "Lisa Frank" and tailored a Lisa Frank-inflected Gothic to suit the name?
 I can't imagine it started with the story.
-The title is too big a cultural illusion.
+The title is too big a cultural allusion.
 There are plenty of films where this was the order of operations in their creation, including at least one great one.
 Cody denies that this is the case.
 She says that this is just a coincidence, that the genesis of the film is as a distaff reworking of Weird Science.
 Maybe that's true.
 I have a suspicious nature.
 Cody is certainly capable of writing stories of great sophistication.
 Juno and Young Adult are both layered, complex character studies underneath the hipster dialogue that made their screenwriter famous.
 That's not this film, alas.
 This is a ramble-y nostalgia piece.
 It's so savvy about its time and influences that one can't help but be suspicious about its provenance.
 It has its pleasures, sure.
 It's just...if you're not a specific kind of viewer, one raised at the right time and in the right place, one steeped in a specific kind of culture from the late 1980s, then this film is kind of a mess.

 Saturday, April 13, 2024